-During the Reporting Period, the total energy consumption intensity was maintained at a similar level as 2021 with the effective implementation of energy conservation measures.
+During the Reporting Period, the increase in total energy consumption intensity by approximately 4.72% was due to capacity upgrade of the computer system.
+The Group will try to explore systems or servers with higher energy efficiency in the future.
 The Group's energy consumption and its intensity performance are as follows:

-Energy consumption Unit 2022 2021
+Energy consumption Unit 2023 2022

-Total energy consumption MWh 19 21
+Total energy consumption MWh 20 19

-- Direct energy consumption MWh -
+Direct energy consumption MWh -

-Indirect energy consumption MWh 19 21
+Indirect energy consumption MWh 20 19

-Intensity MWh/employee 1.27 1.24
+Intensity MWh/employee 1.33 1.27